 - Use Mashatu as a base from which to explore neighbouring countries of Zimbabwe and South Africa.

-- The one million-year-old archeological ruins near the border of Mapungubwe National Park in South Africa are well worth a visit for history buffs.
+- The one million-year-old archaeological ruins near the border of Mapungubwe National Park in South Africa are well worth a visit for history buffs.

-- It is advisable to pre-book your safari activities, which can be done by your travel agency upon booking.
+- It is advisable to pre-book your safari activities, which can be done by your travel agent upon booking.